SpeedyWeather/RainMaker.jl/README.md

 ![Rain gauge plot](https://speedyweather.github.io/RainMaker.jl/dev/rain_gauge.png)

+## The RainMaker challenge

+New to SpeedyWeather?
+Read the [instructions](https://speedyweather.github.io/RainMaker.jl/dev/instructions/) to know which knobs you could change in SpeedyWeather in order to make it rain more or less.
+While the most successful rainmaker probably requires a combination of several knobs this is a good starting point.

 ## Submit to the RainMaker challenge

 Create a pull request with a julia script `some_file_name.jl` to be placed